Travel and Housing

 Bloomington Transit is free to students with valid I.D. and $2 per ride for everyone.
 Click here [PDF] for a full map of Bloomington’s bus lines.

-If for your academy or workshop you are living on-campus, you will be housed in Teter Quadrangle less than a 10 minute walk from the Jacobs School of Music buildings, with campus buses also available for use for free.
+If for your academy or workshop you are living on-campus, you will be housed in Spruce Hall Residence Center less than a 10 minute walk from the Jacobs School of Music buildings, with campus buses also available for use for free.
 See our Campus Map below for locations.

 Students under 18 are placed in double rooms on gender-specific floors.
-All floors in the residence halls are supervised by a counselor and include community restrooms with private shower and toilet stalls.
+All floors in the residence halls are supervised by counselors and all double rooms have a single shared restroom with private shower and toilet stall.
+Participants over 18 will be housed separately.
 Participants over 18 will be housed separately.
 To request a roommate, please have both participants (or parents/guardians of each participant if under 18) e-mail the Pre-College office at email@example.com with the names of both roommates and the program they will participate in.

 Residence halls do not have kitchens, phones or TV’s available in the rooms.
 If you are taking a medication that must be refrigerated special accommodations may be made.
 Lounges are also available in the buildings.